Date Created: December 2020 (Academic Project)

 3. The technology must be supportive of humanity and not seem like it is against them

 Individuals above the age of 16 would be required to create a profile on the Ecoprint platform.
 Researching Millennials' present-day attitude towards climate change, we created a persona for the future user.

 The below image represents the functioning of one of core features of the application

 We worked on low-fidelity wireframes and explored ways in which the application had a logical flow that made it purposeful yet friendly.
-One of the toughest challenges in designing speculative technology was attempting to make it innovative and uncharacteristic of present-day design trends, yet simple and intuitive.
+One of the toughest challenges in designing speculative technology was attempting to make it uncharacteristic of present-day design trends, yet simple and intuitive.

 The home screen displays a progress chart and navigation to the core features of the app (shown in the previous page).
 The progress chart is a representation of the users lifestyle and carbon credit usage on daily, weekly and monthly basis.
 If the user were to click the circular progress chart they would be taken the screen on the left to view the complete break down.

 Within the chart, the numeric + alphabetical value (6C) is the users carbon footprint value.
 The screen in the middle shows nations that have the lowest average carbon footprint among users.
 The government of every country must aim to have low average carbon footprints to be ranked high on the ‘World Leads page.’